5 Questions to Ask Before Choosing a Wealth Advisor

 First and foremost, your advisor’s compensation should be perfectly clear and transparent.
 Is it by fees alone or are there other sources of payment?
 If commissions are involved, there could be conflicts of interest in the investment recommendations you receive.
 Fee-only compensation aims to remove such doubt and ensure alignment between your interests and your advisor’s incentives.

 The big idea: if you want an advisor who is required to act solely and always in your best interests, you’ll want to work with a fiduciary.
 Ask your advisor about his or her fiduciary status.
-If you don’t get a clear answer, ask whether the firm is regulated by the SEC (as fiduciaries are) or FINRA (which oversees broker-dealers, who need only meet a lower standard of “suitability” in recommending investments).

 2. Is your advisor’s focus on picking stocks and forecasting the market?